Please ensure JavaScript is enabled for purposes of website accessibility Thyroid Eye Disease vs. Graves Disease | What's the Difference?

 If you have TED, there’s a treatment option available that doesn’t require steroids or surgery.

 Thyroid Eye Disease (TED) is a unique and rare eye condition, and not all doctors are used to treating it.
-That’s why it’s important that you see a doctor who has the right experience—a TED Eye Specialist.
+That’s why it’s important that you see a doctor who has the right experience—a TED Specialist.

 While there are about 20,000 eye doctors in the US, most are not used to seeing TED patients.
-TED Eye Specialists have advanced training in specific types of eye and vision care.
+TED Specialists have advanced training in specific types of eye and vision care.

 Learn more about TED Eye Specialists